ISO 27001 Risk Assessment & Management

 5. Deploy risk mitigation and treatment plan

-The risk treatment plan, in short, documents your responses to the threats, vulnerabilities and risks you have identified in your risk assessment exercise.
+In short, risk treatment plans document your responses to the threats, vulnerabilities, and risks you have identified in your risk assessment exercise.
 Know that this piece of document is critical to your ISO 27001 certification.
 Your external auditor will go over it in detail during your ISO 27001 certification audit and the subsequent periodical audits.

 Treat the risk